List of Vegas Golden Knights seasons

-Noted for their early success as a franchise, the Golden Knights have qualified for the Stanley Cup playoffs six times in their seven completed seasons, with three Pacific Division championships, two Stanley Cup Final appearances, and a Stanley Cup championship in 2023.
-During their inaugural season in 2017–18, the Golden Knights broke the NHL records for most wins and points in an inaugural season and became the first franchise since the 1967–68 St. Louis Blues to reach the Finals in their inaugural season; however, they ultimately lost the 2018 Stanley Cup Final to the Washington Capitals in five games.
-After suffering a first-round exit against the San Jose Sharks in 2019, the Golden Knights returned to the Western Conference Finals in the COVID-19 pandemic-affected 2020 playoffs, falling in five games to the Dallas Stars.
-During the pandemic-shortened 2020–21 season, the Golden Knights were temporarily placed in the single-season West Division; after finishing second behind the Colorado Avalanche, the Golden Knights again fell one round short of the Stanley Cup Final, losing to the Montreal Canadiens in six games in a re-aligned Stanley Cup Semifinals.
+Noted for their early success as a franchise, the Golden Knights have qualified for the Stanley Cup playoffs eight times in their nine completed seasons, with five Pacific Division championships, three Stanley Cup Final appearances, and a Stanley Cup championship in 2023.
+During their inaugural season in 2017–18, the Golden Knights broke the NHL records for most wins and points in an inaugural season and became the first franchise since the 1967–68 St. Louis Blues to reach the Final in their inaugural season; however, they ultimately lost the 2018 Stanley Cup Final to the Washington Capitals in five games.
+After suffering a first-round exit against the San Jose Sharks in 2019, the Golden Knights returned to the Western Conference finals in the COVID-19 pandemic-affected 2020 playoffs, falling in five games to the Dallas Stars.
+During the pandemic-shortened 2020–21 season, the Golden Knights were temporarily placed in the single-season West Division; after finishing second behind the Colorado Avalanche, the Golden Knights again fell one round short of the Stanley Cup Final, losing to the Montreal Canadiens in six games in a re-aligned Stanley Cup semifinals.
 Despite entering the following 2021–22 season as Stanley Cup favorites, the Golden Knights suffered a rash of injuries and poor play, eventually missing the playoffs for the first time in franchise history.
 In their sixth season, the team rebounded, winning the Pacific Division for the first time since 2020 and defeating the Florida Panthers in five games in the Stanley Cup Final to win their first Stanley Cup, becoming the fastest expansion team to win the Cup in NHL history.
-The Golden Knights' championship defense in 2023–24 began with the longest season-opening winning streak of any defending champion in NHL history, as they began the season 7–0–0; however, the team struggled later in the season, qualifying for the 2024 Stanley Cup playoffs as a wild card and losing to the Dallas Stars in the first round in seven games.
+The Golden Knights' championship defense in 2023–24 began with the longest season-opening winning streak of any defending champion in NHL history, as they began the season 7–0–0; however, the team struggled later in the season, qualifying for the 2024 Stanley Cup playoffs as a wild card and losing to the Dallas Stars in the first round in seven games.In 2026, the Golden Knights fired cup-winning coach Bruce Cassidy with 8 games left in the regular season and hired John Tortorella.
+The team went on a 7-0-1 run to end the regular season.
+In the playoffs, they went on an unexpected run and swept the President’s Trophy winning Colorado Avalanche to advance to a third cup final in nine years as a franchise.
+They ultimately lost the Stanley Cup in 6 games to the Carolina Hurricanes.